HulkOperator/AuthStager/README.md

 # AuthStager

-**AuthStager** is a proof-of-concept tool that generates a custom stager shellcode with request authentication.
-The stager validates client requests before downloading the second stage, enhancing security in the staging process.
-The detailed information regarding this project is explained at this blogpost: [Stage, But Verify](https://hulkops.gitbook.io/blog/red-team/stage-but-verify)
+**AuthStager** is a proof-of-concept tool that generates a custom stager shellcode that authenticates to the stager server using an authentication token.
+The server validates client requests before sending the second stage, enhancing security in the staging process.
+The detailed information regarding this project is explained in this blog post: [Stage, But Verify](https://hulkops.gitbook.io/blog/red-team/stage-but-verify)

 ## Features
 - Generates stager shellcode with request authentication.